Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior: Experiments

-\textbf{Benchmark Examples and Predictions.} Fig.~\ref{fig:qualitative} shows benchmark examples and qualitative results of the three most representative models that performed best on our benchmark.
+\textbf{Benchmark Examples and Predictions.} Fig.~\ref{fig:qualitative} shows examples and results of the three best-performed and representative models.
+We include the GT saliency information based on natural viewing by human observers for reference.
 The top-left illustrates a sample from the Prominence field.
 A human can easily identify the person closest to the center as the most salient.
-However, both GPT-4o and Qwen2~\cite{wang2024qwen2vl} fail in this case.
-We include the ground truth saliency rank based on natural viewing by human observers for reference.
+However, both Gemini 2.5 Pro and Qwen3 fail in this case.
 The top-right corner shows a sample from the Subitizing field.
-Here, while GPT-4o and LLaVA-OV~\cite{li2024llava_onevision} fail to predict the correct quantity, Qwen2~\cite{wang2024qwen2vl}'s prediction can be automatically standardized to match the correct result.
-We also provide the GT salient instances, annotated and verified by humans.
-The bottom-left corner features a sample from the Prioritizing field, where all three models fail.
-The GT saliency rank represents the priority order from white to black.
+All baselines fail to predict the correct quantity.
+The bottom-left corner features a sample from the Prioritizing field, where only Gemini 2.5 Pro succeeds.
 The bottom-right corner displays a sample from the Free-Viewing field.
 Option A reflects a clear pattern of human attention, while the human scanpath shown in option B is unrelated to the image.
-Despite this, all models incorrectly selected B. Refer to Sec.
-D in supplementary for additional qualitative sample questions and MLLMs predictions on all 13 question types.

-\textbf{Hard Case.} The bottom-right shows a hard case in our HVSBench where MLLMs struggle to choose the human free-viewing scanpath, highlighting that their behavior in purely vision tasks differs from HVS.
-This may be because they are optimized for object recognition, not for simulating human-like viewing behaviors.
+Despite this, the InternVL-3.5 incorrectly selected B. The bottom-right shows a surprising case in our HVSBench where advanced MLLMs can select the human free-viewing scanpath correctly, even though such a task is purely vision and not included in their training objectives.
+This highlights that the advanced MLLMs behavior in purely vision tasks may have some similar properties like those in HVS.
+Refer to Sec.
+4 in the supplementary for more qualitative results.

-\textbf{MLLMs' Explanation on its Choice}.
-To understand why GPT-4o errs on the prioritization task (bottom left) and to identify its focus of attention, we asked it to explain its reasoning.
-Specifically, GPT-4o considers: \textit{The van is large and occupies a significant portion of the image.
-Its size and central positioning make it visually dominant.
-The person near the van is secondary in prominence, as they are close to the van but are relatively smaller in size.
-The person standing on the right is smaller and less centrally located, reducing its visual dominance.
-The person on the far right is further isolated, diminishing their salience.
-Based on size, position, and visual weight, the van appears to be the most salient object in this image.}

-It highlights an over-reliance on physical attributes such as object size and position, overly associating these factors with salience.
-It also reveals a limitation in GPT-4o’s attention mechanism: it did not account for social or human-centric cues, which might elevate the prominence of smaller yet contextually significant objects or people.